TimMikeladze/gist-database/README.md

 > 👋 Hello there!
 Follow me [@linesofcodedev](https://twitter.com/linesofcodedev) or visit [linesofcode.dev](https://linesofcode.dev) for more cool projects like this one.

+## ⚖️‍ Acceptable use policy

+When using this library you **must comply** with Github's [acceptable use policy](https://docs.github.com/en/github/site-policy/github-acceptable-use-policies).
+Do not use this library to store data that violates Github's guidelines, violates laws, is malicious, unethical, or harmful to others.

 ## 🏃 Getting started

 In order to communicate with the Gist API you need to create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the `gist` scope or use the [beta tokens](https://github.com/settings/tokens?type=beta) with the `gist read/write scope`.